-b.
+- b.
 Areas Requiring Use of Procurement Contracts for Personal Services.
-Personal

-Services Contracts have typically been and are anticipated to be executed in the following areas, pursuant to a determination of appropriateness in accordance with the requirements of subparagraph a. of this Article:

-Types of Services, Responsibilities and Description of Services to be Provided.
+Personal Services Contracts have typically been and are anticipated to be executed in the following areas, pursuant to a determination of appropriateness in accordance with the requirements of subparagraph a. of this Article: - Types of Services, Responsibilities and Description of Services to be Provided. - i.

-- i.
 Appraisal.
-Provide appraisals, analyses and reports with respect to properties which are or may be the subject of Corporation loans or loans insured by the Corporation. - ii.
+Provide appraisals, analyses, and reports with respect to properties which are or may be the subject of Corporation loans or loans insured by the Corporation. - ii.
 Architectural and Engineering.
 Provide professional architectural and/or engineering services relative to the construction of properties which are or may be the subject of Corporation loans, or loans insured by the Corporation. - iii.
 Audit and Accounting.
 Provide audit services pertaining to the year-end preparation of financial statements for the Corporation in conformance with generally accepted accounting principles.
 Perform special audits as requested. - iv.
 Custody & Safekeeping Services.
 Provide custody and safekeeping services to secure Corporation investments and receive and evaluate underlying collateral for secured Corporation investments. - v.
 Equipment Maintenance.
 Provide maintenance for the routine service or repair of office and data processing equipment. - vi.
 Information Technology Consulting.
 Provide analyses and recommendations on the Corporation's data processing structure and operations. - vii.
 Information Technology Services.
-Provide report generating and printing services, computer systems hardware, programming and related services to the Corporation. - viii.
+Provide report generating and printing services, computer systems hardware, programming, and related services to the Corporation. - viii.
 Investment Banking.
 Provide: (a) financial advisory services and (b) recommendations and analyses with respect to Corporation investments. - ix.
 Legal.
-Provide legal services, opinions and analyses related to financings, real estate matters, corporate matters, litigation matters and labor matters. - x.
+Provide legal services, opinions and analyses related to financings, real estate matters, corporate matters, litigation matters and labor matters.

+- x.
 Management Consulting.
-Provide analyses and recommendations concerning the Corporation's organizational structure and the management of its operations.
+Provide analyses and recommendations concerning the Corporation's organizational structure and the management of its operations. - xi.

-- xi.
 Minority and Women Business Enterprise Consultants.
 Provide technical assistance in the Corporation's effort to facilitate MWBE participation in Corporation programs. - xii.
 Printing.
-Provide: (a) financial printing services based upon specifications and details developed by the Corporation; (b) technical printing services relative to the reproduction of loan and insurance documents; (c) graphic, layout and printing services in connection with production of Corporation report(s); and (d) other printing and offset services. - xiii.
+Provide: (a) financial printing services based upon specifications and details developed by the Corporation; (b) technical printing services relative to the reproduction of loan and insurance documents; (c) graphic, layout, and printing services in connection with production of Corporation report(s); and (d) other printing and offset services. - xiii.
 Training.
 Provide supervisory and other skills training to Corporation Officers, Employees and Staff. - xiv.
 Trustee Banking Services.
-Provide banking services to monitor the timely receipt of payments, retirement of debt, collateral evaluations and other services as required by the various bond resolutions. - xv.
+Provide banking services to monitor the timely receipt of payments, retirement of debt, collateral evaluations, and other services as required by the various bond resolutions. - xv.
+Value Engineering.
+The Corporation encourages the use of value engineering clauses in Contracts for construction projects of sufficient size to offer reasonable opportunities for cost reductions.
+Value engineering is a systematic and creative analysis of each contract item or task to ensure that its essential function is provided at the overall lower cost. - xvi.
 Others.
 The examples of Personal Services listed above in clauses (i) through (xiv) reflect anticipated Personal Services and are not meant to be exhaustive; other services, in other areas, may be utilized subject to these Guidelines.